Public Health Research Data Forum

 We are committed to engaging as broad a base of funders in these discussions as possible, and the statement will remain open for other funding organisations to join as signatories and partners over time.

-If your organisation would like to become a partner in this initiative then please contact David Carr at the Wellcome Trust: email@example.com.
+If your organisation would like to become a partner in this initiative, please contact David Carr at the Wellcome Trust.

-The partners in this initiative have formed working groups that will develop joint activities to further the goals set out in the statement.
+The partners in this initiative have established a Public Health Research Data Forum as a basis for further discussion and coordination of activities to further the goals set out in the joint statement.

 The partners are taking forward several joint activities to address key challenges facing the research community in increasing access to public health and epidemiology research data.
 These activities focus on three main areas:

 - capacity and skills